Holovin/and_ps_demo1/README.md

+# Angular Very Hybrid Such Material app
+Includes:
-Angular 6 + Angular Router with AngularJS 1.6 + ui-router 0.3.2
+1. Angular 6 with Angular Router with Angular material
+2. AngularJS 1.6 with ui-router 0.3.2